evanharmon/eph-headspace/golang-paths.md

 ## Summary

-Notes on using paths with go
+Notes on using paths with go.
+Includes notes on filepaths

 ## Get Absolute Path From Relative Path